Realiserad/fish-ai/README.md

 and can be hooked up to Google, OpenAI, Azure OpenAI or a self-hosted LLM behind any OpenAI-compatible API.

 If you like it, please add a ⭐.
+If you don't like it, create a PR. 😆

 ## 🎥 Demo